Sushant262/Chandrayaan-Guardian./README.md

 >You can  switch between the Robot and the Chandrayaan Rocket just by pressing a Button (H) and again get out of the Chandrayaan by pressing (J).

->You can shoot with the Chandrayaan machine gun which has greater mobility and fire rate than the Robot but, it has a cooldown as the machine gun gets overheated....
+>You can shoot with the Chandrayaan machine gun which has greater mobility and fire rate than the Robot but, it has a cooldown as the machine gun gets overheated.
 >Then we need to switch to the Robot in order to protect the Chandrayaan from various small and large asteroids.

 >The Robot has 3 Lives.
 The Lives of the Robot are shown at the top left corner.